iankorf/pypractice/mldemo/README.md

 ## Shootout ##

-Which models work best for which kinds of sequences?
+Which models (PWM, Kmer, MLP) work best for which kinds of sequences?

 Do you think your interpretation will hold up if you change genomes?